-TASKS STATUS 14.8 Coordinate with the Ongoing California Department of Parks and Recreation (changed their name to California State Parks) The City through its Natural Resource Management unit coordinates with the California Department of Fish and Wildlife, California State Parks and Recreation, the County, education, and non-governmental organizations (NGOs) to protect natural resources through implementation of state and local legislation, enforcement, monitoring, and to provide education programming at Big Corona Del Mar and Little Corona del Mar State Beach, Crystal Cove, and Upper Newport Bay.
-Coordination highlights from 2017 include the following: Natural Resource Division continued to work with various City departments on issues concerning natural resources.
-2. Natural Resource Division continued the MPA Watch (Marine Protected Area Watch Program - Human Use), along with serving as an active member of the Orange County Marine Protected Area Council (OCMPAC).
-3. The Natural Resource Division installed MPA regulatory signage in Newport Harbor and Crystal Cove SMCA, and conducted field trips, interpretive, and volunteer programs in a number of locations throughout Newport Beach.
-The Interactive Sealife Outreach (ISOpod) vehicle was used at beaches around the city, and for outreach programs to promote an increased understanding of ocean organisms.
-4. The Natural Resource Division continued to work with U.S. Fish and Wildlife, California Department of Fish and Wildlife, and California State Parks on the Western Snowy Plover Recovery Program, including monitoring, outreach, and habitat restoration.
-5. The City of Newport Beach also began work to establish a management plan to protect the Western Snowy Plover and improve best management practices.
+14.8 Coordinate with the Ongoing California Department of Parks and Recreation The City, through its Natural Resource Division of the Recreation and Senior Services Department, coordinates with the California Department of Fish and Wildlife, California State Parks, the County, education, and non-governmental organizations (NGOs) to protect natural resources through implementation of state and local legislation, enforcement, monitoring, and to provide education programming at Big Corona del Mar and Little Corona del Mar State Beach, Crystal Cove, and Upper Newport Bay.
+Coordination highlights from 2018 include the following: Natural Resource Division continued to work with various City departments on issues concerning natural resources.
+2. Natural Resource Division continued to work with the MPA Watch (Marine Protected Area Watch Program - Human Use), along with serving as an active member of the Orange County Marine Protected Area Council (OCMPAC).
+3. The Natural Resource Division installed MPA regulatory signage throughout Newport Beach (North Star Beach, Back Bay View Park, Big Canyon, Little Corona Tidepools, Corona del Mar State Beach, and Lower Castaways), and conducted field trips and interpretive programs in a number of locations throughout Newport Beach.
+4. The Natural Resource Division continued to work with other City departments, U.S. Fish and Wildlife Service, California Department of Fish and Wildlife, and California State Parks on the Western Snowy Plover Habitat Management Plan to establish a management plan to protect the Western Snowy Plover and improve best management practices.